dann-merlin/Spotipyne/README.md

 - play/pause
 - list devices/select device
 - list playlists
-- list tracks inside a playlist
+- list tracks inside a playlist / liked tracks
-- start playing a track inside a playlist
+- start playing a track inside a playlist (liked tracks can't yet be played, because there is no great native way to do so)
 - show playlist covers
 - show album covers
 - show progress bar
 - search (playlists and tracks only really work yet)
-- save/unsave the current track
+- like/unlike the current track

 # How can I use it?

 For installation see below.

-I have finally implemented a way to login with a user interface.
-For the normal login, just input your username and press submit.
-This should start your browser, if you haven't authorized the application to access your Spotify account yet.
+For the normal login, just input your username and press submit (no password required).
+This should start your browser, if you haven't authorized the application to access your Spotify account yet in which you will have to log into spotify.
+If it does not start a browser, try setting the environment variable `BROWSER` before starting spotipyne.
-You could also try the browser-automation login, which uses selenium to automate the login process inside the browser.
+You could also try the browser-automation login, which uses selenium to automate the login process inside the browser (so it's a hands-free experience).
 However this didn't work on the pinephone for me.
 Also you have to install some sort of webdriver supported by selenium like the geckodriver for firefox.

-You only need to insert the password, if you are using the automated process.

 **Note: IF YOU ARE USING THE BROWSER AUTOMATION, IT WILL AUTOMATICALLY AGREE TO AUTHORIZE THIS APP TO HAVE ACCESS TO YOUR LIBRARY AND PLAYBACK!
 PLEASE BE AWARE OF THAT.**